 - (a) A casual employee is engaged and paid as a casual employee. - (b) The minimum engagement for a casual employee is three hours.

 (c) Casual loading

-- (i) For each minimum hour worked, a casual employee must be paid: - the minimum hourly rate; and for the classification in which they are employed.
+- (i) For each minimum hour worked, a casual employee must be paid: - the minimum hourly rate; and - a loading of 25% of the minimum hourly rate, for the classification in which they are employed.